Inside: Your ultimate guide to apple activities this fall. Apple science, apple crafts, apple sensory play, apple unity study, and more!

 The Lesson Learned

 Oh, you knew I was going to say this one first, didn’t you?
-I can’t think of too many activities that are so much fun for the whole family and work for kids of multiple ages.
+I can’t think of too many activities that are as much fun for the whole family and work for kids of multiple ages.

 Now that I have kids and a small apple orchard in a backyard (3 apples trees to be exact), we still take time to enjoy a family trip to a nice big apple orchard.